 Clear vision is the greatest catalyst for movement and action in the church.
 When vision is fuzzy, things slow down and naturally drift towards becoming insider-focused.

-We all wake up every day thinking about ourselves; it’s what comes natural to us.
+We all wake up every day thinking about ourselves; it’s what comes naturally to us.
 That’s why both Jesus and the Apostle Paul paint a clear vision of spiritual maturity as living an others-focused life.

 Interested in reading up some more on Insider-Focused Churches?
 Check out the posts below: